 Confinement Practices and How It Will Affect Your Health in the Future

-The period after child birth is known as a confinement period for women, because it is meant for them to rest, recuperate and replenish all the lost energy and blood during childbirth.
-In East Asian traditions, it is believed that a woman must be confined indoors to follow a set of strict practices in order to nurse her weak body back to health, and prepare her for motherhood.
+In many East Asian traditions, the period after child birth is known as a confinement period for women, because it is meant for them to rest, recuperate and replenish all the lost energy and blood during childbirth.
+Traditionally, it is believed that a woman must be confined indoors to follow a set of strict practices in order to nurse her weak body back to health, and prepare her for motherhood.

 In our modern day world, many new mothers struggle to decide if they should still follow these set of practices handed down by our early ancestors.
 Some may be useful in aiding recovery, whereas others may prove to only be myths of the olden days.
-However, here are some guides and reasons why you should follow certain practices, and how they could potentially affect your future health.
+If you are one of these mothers, we are here to help you out!
+Here are some guides and reasons why you should follow certain practices, and how they could potentially affect your future health.
 It is said that a confinement done right will relieve you from any future health problems.

 What is confinement really about?